 Traditionally, multiple steps in your CapEx workflow run in sequential order.
 With our CapEx management software, each step runs in parallel, significantly shortening the overall approval cycle/time to completion.

 When you are required to approve/reject a CapEx request, you will receive an eMail notification detailing the CapEx ID number, hotel, title, and a PDF of the request.

 You can approve the request via the system or by eMail.
 When logged on, the request will be on your task list on your homepage allowing you to open and review the request before selecting either Approve, Reject or Clarify from the Decision tab.

 If you are away from the office, the ability to approve a request by eMail is invaluable.
 With eCapEx, you can reply to the notification eMail with the word Reject, Clarify or Approve in the first line with an optional comment in the second line.

-You can also set-up eMail reminders to prompt users to complete tasks or alert a manager if a task is running late.
+You can also set up eMail reminders to prompt users to complete tasks or alert a manager if a task is running late.

 Common examples include receiving a notification:

-Once your CapEx approval process is live, you’ll want to continuously monitor and evaluate how your capital expenditure approval process are running over time.
+Once your CapEx approval process is live, you’ll want to continuously monitor and evaluate how your capital expenditure approval process is running over time.
 This will help you demonstrate that the CapEx software is having a positive impact and is helping you achieve your objectives.